Tracepot/support/README.md

-# support
+# Tracepot Support

-Support for the service
+This repository does not contain any code.

+* To report problems or feature requests please use the [Issues](https://github.com/Tracepot/support/issues) tab
+* For questions and general discussion use the [Discussions](https://github.com/Tracepot/support/discussions) tab